 How long have you had diabetes?

-I was diagnosed at three years old.
+I was diagnosed at 3 years old.
 The story involves my mom, who taught kindergarten, and my babysitter, Gail.
 One day, Gail said I was drinking a lot of water and “peeing like a diabetic.”
-Ironically, they’d just been having a conversation about a young girl we knew who’d been diagnosed with Type 1 diabetes and my mom said, “I could never give my child a shot.
+Ironically, they’d just been having a conversation about a young girl we knew who’d been diagnosed with type 1 diabetes and my mom said, “I could never give my child a shot.
 I don’t know how her mom does it.”
 Lo and behold, a day or two later my mom sterilized a Tupperware container, had me fill it with my urine, went to the pediatrician’s office and pleaded, “Can you please test this right now?”

 We’d been at the doctor’s office the night before when a yeast infection (a byproduct of spilling so much sugar) I was suffering from was misdiagnosed as diaper rash.
 The lab nurse took the container after telling my mom it wasn’t their protocol to test urine without a lab slip, but she must have seen the knowing in my mother’s eyes.
 Moments later, as my mom was snapping me into my car seat, she heard, “Connie!” and looked up over the top of our VW bug.
 The nurse was calling us back already, across the parking lot.
 Moments later we were on our way to Schneider’s Children’s Hospital in New York.
 Right from the start my parents told me T1D wouldn’t hold me back.
-I was testing my own blood under their supervision within a couple of weeks, wearing an insulin pump at age four and tried one of the early CGMs at age nine.
+I was testing my own blood under their supervision within a couple of weeks, wearing an insulin pump at age four and tried one of the early continuous glucose monitors (CGMs) at age 9.

 How did you become involved with Type 1 advocacy?